Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 One of the primary concerns when using antibiotic eye drops for pink eye is the possibility of the condition worsening rather than improving.
 According to recent studies, the overuse or misuse of antibiotics can contribute to the development of antibiotic-resistant bacteria.
 This means that if the antibiotic eye drops are not used correctly or if the infection is caused by a virus rather than bacteria, the pink eye symptoms may not improve and could potentially worsen.

-See also Everything You Need to Know About Advanced Eye Relief Drops - Benefits, Uses, and Precautions
+See also Complete Guide to Bromday Eye Drops - Benefits, Usage, Costs, and Alternatives

 Researchers have found that in cases where pink eye is caused by a viral infection, such as adenovirus, the use of antibiotic eye drops may not only be ineffective but could also delay the body’s natural healing process.
 In such instances, it is crucial to determine the root cause of the pink eye before resorting to antibiotics to avoid exacerbating the symptoms.